pubkey/rxdb/docs/RxDocument.md

 # RxDocument
 A document is a single object which is stored in a collection.
-It can be compared to a single line of a mysql-table.
+It can be compared to a single record in a relational database table.

 ## insert